MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-graphql.md

 # GraphQL

 This segment provides for integrating an entity into the GraphQL schema.
 It allows developers to specify or modify default values for the entity in GraphQL.
-This ensures the schema accurately reflects the intended structure and naming conventions.
+This setup ensures the schema accurately reflects the intended structure and naming conventions.

 ## Syntax overview